marcobusemann/satford/README.md

 ```

 # Release new versions
 Releasing new versions means building and pushing docker images to the hub.
 There is one command which does exactly this.
-Increasing the version number is actually not included!
+Before deploying, we increase the bugfix version number.
 ```
+npm run complete:bugfix
 docker login
-npm run release
+npm run deploy
 ```